-Change Management is the planned, deliberate process to prepare and engage people in making and sustaining organizational change.
-Change Management comprises a continuum of actions, decisions, and behaviors that extend from leading the change effort from a project perspective to managing people through change from a psychological and emotional perspective.
+But what is change management, and what exactly does it entail?
+Change management is the planned, deliberate process to prepare and engage people in making and sustaining organizational change.
+Change management comprises a continuum of actions, decisions, and behaviors that extend from leading the change effort from a project perspective to managing people through change from a psychological and emotional perspective.

 While there are a number of attributes of effective change found throughout the content of the site, there are some things that effective change management is not.

 - Exclusive participation of the few on behalf of the many

 - Disingenuous engagement that asks people to contribute meaninglessly

 - Weak preparation and foundation work

 - Poor or at best emergent planning

 - Focus on project management to the exclusion of people management

 - A separate, parallel workstream with its own rationale, activities, and objectives